 These 8 lessons, however, have always been the most popular since I first wrote them.
 This is a surprise to me because all of these lessons were written in 2010 and 2012.
 I have updated them since then with more information, but every year they are always the most read lessons on this site.

 1. How to Improve Your English Pronunciation

 I can understand why this lesson is the most popular lesson on my website.
 I have learned over the last 8 years that most English learners don’t have native-English speaking teachers.
-They also don’t have many opportunities to practice speaking English, so pronunciation is also very difficult.
-Also, English learners get very embarrassed if someone asks them to repeat something they said, feeling that their pronunciation is weak.
+They also don’t have many opportunities to practice speaking English.
+English learners feel very self-conscious about their pronunciation, and so they are always looking for new and interesting ways to improve their pronunciation!

 2. How to Use the English Verb “Suggest”

 This is a mystery to me!
 I am surprised that so many people found this lesson.
 I think it’s because the verb suggest is used differently in a sentence than other verbs, and because it is often used in sentences with the subjunctive mood, which is difficult to understand.

 Read: How to Use the English Verb “Suggest”

 3. When NOT to Use the Definite Article “the”

 Whenever someone asks me a question about grammar, the first book I check is Michael Swan’s Practical English Usage*.
 It’s 600+ pages of grammar rules and explanations.
 The section on articles is 15 pages.
 No one can remember 15 pages of rules about when to use a and when to use the.
 I thought it would be much easier for English learners to remember when not to use the!